 Time spent in nature is incredibly important for physical and mental health.
 If you need to take baby steps to get kids outside, every little bit counts.

-5. Make meal time screen free
+5. Make meal time screen-free

-Do you leave the TV on during dinner time?
 It’s worth considering whether you use technology to occasionally enhance family time – like listening to music quietly during dinner, enjoying movies or online games that can be played together.
 Or is it something that distracts us from each other and only serves to connect us with people outside our homes?

 Keeping meal time screen free encourages your kids to talk more.
 You’ll often get more information about your child’s day after they’ve had time to process it.
 And never underestimate the power of family meal time for bonding.

-5. Encourage mindfulness
+6. Encourage mindfulness

 When you really think about it, our phones are the best way to avoid reality.
 Games, videos, and constant scrolling takes us out of the present moment.
-Mindfulness is all about being aware and conscious of what is.
+In fact, our phones have been compared to having a slot machine in our pockets – one that many people check up to 150 times per day for that little dopamine hit.

 When we are mindful, we aren’t constantly trying to stifle our emotions or hide from an unpleasant thought or feeling.
 Meditation has been shown to be extremely beneficial to kids and an effective tool against technology addiction.
 Plus a recent study found that elementary school-aged children who practiced mindfulness training slept an average of 74 extra minutes a night.